ohlab/GRiD/README.md

 # Updating GRiD database
-The database can be updated with metagenomic bins or newly sequenced bacterial genomes by running the update_database.sh script (requires bowtie2).
+The database can be updated with metagenomic bins or newly sequenced bacterial genomes by running the update_database script (requires bowtie2).

     update_database <options>